sx4n18/Ensemble_model_conversion_md/Ensemble_leanring_ANN_tensorflow_log.md

 Memebrane potential has been more linear:
 ![The membrane potential shows strong linearity than before](img/membrane_voltage_of_IF_Curr_delta.png)

 ⚠️ Also noticed that I cannot set the refrac time as 0 when the simulation timestep is 0.1, this will cause the neuron to stay in refractory period forever.
+Membrane potential stay at 0.
+But could work at some cases.

 But this is totally doable when the timestep is 1